echeran/smile-of-murugan/webbook/chapter19.md

 In this respect, *Ammā vantāl* (1965) "The Mother Came", is definitely better.
-This is, in short, the plot: Appu, a Brahmin boy, is sent at the age of eight to a Sanskrit seminary (*pāțacālai*) to learn the Vedas.
+This is, in short, the plot: Appu, a Brahmin boy, is sent at the age of eight to a Sanskrit seminary (*pāṭacālai*) to learn the Vedas.
 He stays sixteen years to master them, living on the banks of the Kāviri, in a beautiful, serene atmosphere.
 Appu alone does not know that his handsome, overbearing mother who